antoKeinanen/sorter/readme.md

 image 1
 2. Ff name of the directory starts with ``--`` it will be ignored during the sorting process.
 3. Run main.py using command ``python3 main.py`` in terminal or commandline
+4. enter the name of the folder you want to sort.
+In this case ``File To Be Sorted``
-4. Your files will be sorted by their filetype like in picture 2.
+5. Your files will be sorted by their filetype like in picture 2.

 ![Picture of windows file system](https://i.imgur.com/ENw8kBP.png)